Going In Is 'In'

 4. You won't go far enough 'in' (or 'out') to get past God.
 God is an Other who is with you at all points of all spiritual journeys.
 All descriptions become relative.
-God de-defines and re-defines all talk of 'inner' or 'outer', surface or gut, person or society, creature or creation.
-God is 'in', deeper than your self can go, beyond even the brightest of enlightenment, the deepest and emptiest of the inner voids, and the darkest nights of the soul.
+God de-defines and re-defines all talk of 'inner' or 'outer', 'surface' or 'gut', 'individual' or 'society', 'spiritual' or 'material', 'creature' or 'creation'.
+God is 'in', deeper than your self can go, beyond the brightest of enlightenment, the deepest and emptiest of inner voids, and the darkest nights of the soul.
 In the burning light, God is its Source.
 In the tunnel of death, God is in it and is calling you from its bright end.
 In the swirl of post-consciousness, God is at the hub, powering its churning.
-In every mystery of matters of existence, God is both the question and the answer, the key inner voice alongside your own, the key outer voice in a world of other voices that aren't yours.
-Go to the 'outer realm', and God is there too, busily at work in people, in nature, in gatherings, traditions, celebrations, cultures, and events, and through the words of the Scriptures.
+In every mystery of existence, God is both the question and the answer, the key inner voice alongside your own, and the key outer voice in a world of other voices that aren't yours.
+Go to the 'outer realm', and God is there, working in people, in nature, in gatherings, traditions, celebrations, cultures, and events, and through the words of the Scriptures.
 God is not left behind nor limited by time, even when choosing to live and act within time for the sake of those God loves.
 God isn't pulled apart by the forces within a black hole, nor burned away by giant blue-white stars, nor blown away by supernovae.
 Go to the edge of existence, and God's waving hello at you from the other side of the edge - and then comes up right beside you.
 This fact has one very important corollary that is cause for great hope:

 Do not fear the spiritual journey, wherever it takes you,